-It’s a no-brainer to think that blogging is easier to do than writing a book.
+It’s a no-brainer to think that blogging is easier than writing a book.
 Nonetheless, many authors seem adamant about going online and publishing digital write-ups.
 The reasons behind this could go from the technical gap among baby boomers to platform management necessities.

-Many authors who are baby boomers (the generation born between the 1940s to 1960s) feel detached from digital developments.
+Many authors who are baby boomers (the generation born between the 1940s and 1960s) feel detached from digital developments.
 They think time has separated them from the Millennials born during the rise of technological advancements in the early 90s up to the new millennium.
 Blogging emanates from the modern world of high technology.
 You don’t need to be afraid, however.
 New things could come quickly into your arsenal of knowledge once you start learning or discovering them.

 You don’t need to be tech-savvy to blog.

 Honestly, blogging requires some technical prowess for successful execution.
 Nevertheless, the technical side of blogging is not hard to learn and master.
 You only need to know the terms, such as domain, URL, hosting, HTML, CSS, landing page, CMS, and other terminologies.
 It is important to note that checking the definitions of the words is far easier than implementing them, especially with the coding aspects (HTML and CSS).

 Before you get disappointed, we want to reiterate that you don’t need to be tech-savvy to blog.
 To recall the word itself, “blog” is a short term for “weblog” or “website log.”
 In the early birth of blogging, the practice is similar to writing a journal, but instead of doing it in a diary, you “log” it on a website.
 If others have learned the trading tool, you can do it, too!